clesteve/cinereco/README.md

 # Cinereco
 https://app.mymoviesreco.com/

-Get movies recommandation based on user liking similar movies. </br>
+Get movie recommandations based on others liking similar movies. </br>
 Coded as a way to get through the confinement by both occupying my days coding it and allowing my roommates and I to find new movies to watch at night.

 ## Behind the scene